hashicorp/terraform/website/docs/commands/init.html.markdown

 * `-upgrade` Opt to upgrade modules and plugins as part of their respective installation steps.
 See the seconds below for more details.

+## Copy a Source Module

+By default, `terraform init` assumes that the working directory already contains a configuration and will attempt to initialize that configuration.

+Optionally, init can be run against an empty directory with the `-with-module=MODULE-SOURCE` option, in which case the given module will be copied into the target directory before any other initialization steps are run.

+This special mode of operation supports two use-cases:

+* Given a version control source, it can serve as a shorthand for checking out a configuration from version control and then initializing the work directory for it.

+* If the source refers to an _example_ configuration, it can be copied into a local directory to be used as a basis for a new configuration.

+For routine use it's recommended to check out configuration from version control separately, using the version control system's own commands.
+This way it's possible to pass extra flags to the version control system when necessary, and to perform other preparation steps (such as configuration generation, or activating credentials) before running `terraform init`.

 ## Backend Initialization

 During init, the root configuration directory is consulted for